NofarVered/MD5_cracker/README.md

 # MD5_cracker

-There is two ways to run this code, with the tester (with a random passwords file that the tester generate ) or without, on a real file!
+There is two ways to run this code, (1) with the tester (with a random passwords file that the tester generate ) or (2)without, on a real file!

+--- (1) For a tester check, try: python ./test/tester.py

---- If you want to check with your own file, try: python master.py -f ./test/hashes.txt -t 4 ./test/hashes.txt, is an example for a directory path and 4 is the number of threads you want, you can choose whatever you want, the defult is 4.
+--- (2) If you want to check with your own file, try: python master.py -f ./test/hashes.txt -t 4 ./test/hashes.txt, is an example for a directory path and 4 is the number of threads you want, you can choose whatever you want, the defult is 4.

---- For a tester check, try:
-python ./test/tester.py

 # time